guide

 • Give employees visibility into tracking practices.
 When tracking employee time and activity and utilizing the screenshots feature, we highly recommend getting buy-in from your team and providing them with visibility into what you plan to track.
 Hubstaff’s real-time dashboards can help here.

-At the end of the day, getting buy-in for employee monitoring is about creating a culture of trust and transparency.
+At the end of the day, getting buy-in for screenshot monitoring is about creating a culture of trust and transparency.
 Let’s explore how you can better strike that balance.

 Balancing accountability and trust